thomasabishop/eolas/Databases/GraphQL/Apollo/Using_arguments_with_Apollo_Client.md

   },
 ```

 Notice that `authorId` is used in the place of the `parent` parameter.
-It already exists on the `Track` type that wraps.
+It already exists on the `Track` type that wraps the resolver.
 So this can be invoked to fulfill `author` and thereby access the author name from the graph.

-> I don't really understand this but the general point seems to be that the resolvers outside of the main `Query` block in the resolver are tied to a data type and can be used to magically populate query requests for nested fields providing a key is on the main datatype returned.

-Now repeat this example with `modules`

 This process is also required for our extended schema.
 The `Track` type now has a `modules` field that comprises an array of the `Module` type.